nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/tracking/README.md

 Furthermore we propose a number of additional metrics:
 * **TID** (average track initialization duration in seconds): Some trackers require a fixed window of past sensor readings.
 Trackers may also perform poorly without a good initialization.
 The purpose of this metric is to measure for each track the initialization duration until the first object was successfully detected.
 If an object is not tracked, we assign the entire track duration as initialization duration.
 Then we compute the average over all tracks.
 * **LGD** (average longest gap duration in seconds): *Frag* measures the number of fragmentations.
 For the application of Autonomous Driving it is crucial to know how long an object has been missed.
 We compute this duration for each track.
 If an object is not tracked, we assign the entire track duration as initialization duration.
 - **mAP / TP metrics**: Analog to the detection challenge, we compute the mean Average Precision (mAP) and True Positive (TP) metrics: scale, translation, orientation and velocity error, but not attributes.
 The purpose is to show the improvement that a tracker provides over the underlying object detection method (if any).
+Note that three static classes from the detection challenge were removed and therefore results are only comparable per class.

 ### Configuration
 The default evaluation metrics configurations can be found in `nuscenes/eval/tracking/configs/nips_2019.json`.